taijusanagi/ipfsure/README.md

 ## Problem

-Currently, IPFS data requires more storage providers to support the data.
+Currently, IPFS data requires more storage providers to support the data persistence.
 However, its visibility remains limited for the majority of users.

 ## Solution